 My British journey began with a post-doc at University College London, where I work with David Tuckett on behavioral finance.
 We argue that people use narratives to make sense of past information, to make projections about the future, and to guide our choices, financial and otherwise.

-In September 2017, I joined the faculty of the University of Bath School of Management as a Lecturer (Assistant Professor) in Marketing.
-Bath reminds me a bit of Burlington, if Burlington had Roman ruins punctuating the landscape.
+In 2017, I joined the faculty of the University of Bath School of Management as a Lecturer (Assistant Professor) in Marketing.
+This was an awesome place to work.
+My colleagues in behavioural science were both numerous and excellent, and I had the fortune to supervise two outstanding PhD students.